Arrest made in Middletown hit-and-run that killed 61-year-old woman last year

-MIDDLETOWN — An arrest has been made in a year-old hit-and-run accident that left a Middletown woman dead.
+MIDDLETOWN -- An arrest has been made in a year-old hit-and-run crash that left a Middletown woman dead.

 Barbara "Bobbi" Eddinger, 61, was hit by an SUV and killed while putting a letter in her mailbox on Chamberlain Road on March 31, 2016.